Share

 Employee with W-4

 If you filled out a W-4 tax form when you were hired, income tax is usually taken out of each of your paychecks.
-You will then receive Form W-2 from your employer at the beginning of each year.
+You will receive Form W-2 from your employer at the beginning of each year.
 The W-2 shows how much money you earned and how much money you paid in taxes for the previous year.

 Self-employed with W-9